PsiMasTho/pmt-logera/README.md

 	attributes to vairables.
 Attrubutes may contain ECMAscript regex expressions for the kind of values they accept.

+	Values may not contain: Line breaks, double-quotes or semicolons.
+	Variable names may not contain all of the above and may not contain commas.
+	Attribue names have the same restrictions as variable names.

 #### Example header for a workout programme
 ```
     # Declaring attributes